Sing-Li/doc/README.md

-**The Interplanetary File System — a New Internet Protocol, Designed to Upgrade the Web and Maybe Even Replace HTTP**

-The Hypertext Transfer Protocol (HTTP) has unified the entire world into a single global information protocol, standardizing how we distribute and present information to each other.

-HTTP has achieved many things, it's usefulness as a foundation for the distribution and persistence of the sum of human knowledge.
-The way HTTP distributes content is fundamentally flawed, and no amount of performance tune-ups or forcing broken CA SSL or whatever is going to fix that.

-Apart from this, today's internet has lots of downsides.
-- Increase bandwidth cost as user downloads a file from a single computer at a time.
-- It relays on centralized servers.
-- HTTP is great for loading websites but **not designed to transfer a large amount of data**.

-# Storing Files on InterPlanetary File System
+# Rocket.chat InterPlanetary File System (IPFS) storage provider

-Rocket.Chat enables integration with InterPlanetary File System (IPFS) as data storage.
+Rocket.Chat enables integration with IPFS as data storage.
-InterPlanetary File System (IPFS) is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.
+IPFS is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.
 IPFS was initially designed by Juan Benet and is now an open-source project developed with help from the community.

 It helps in storing the file on the decentralized data storage network.
 Files stored on the IPFS network can be accessed on any device using your login details.